sickozell/SickoCV/README.md

 #### USING ONE-CYCLE WAVEFORMS
 One-cycle waveforms can be used in GATE mode with LOOP mode enabled.
-Be sure to recall relative preset or disable PhaseScan, adjust Cue and Loop START to 0% and Cue/Loop END to 100%.
+Be sure to recall relative preset or disable PhaseScan, adjust Cue and Loop START to 0% and Cue/Loop END to 100% and enable loop button.

 ## SickoSampler
 ### wav sample player and sampler